-Management recommends the re-appointment of Davidson & Company LLP, Chartered Accountants, of Vancouver, British Columbia, the present auditor, as the auditor of the Company to hold office until the close of the next annual meeting of the shareholders.
+Management recommends the re-appointment of MNP LLP, Chartered Professional Accountants, the present auditor, as the auditor of the Company to hold office until the close of the next annual meeting of the shareholders.

-Shares represented by proxies in favour of the management nominees will be voted in favour of the appointment of Davidson & Company LLP, Chartered Accountants, as auditor of the Company and authorizing the Board to fix the auditor's remuneration, unless a shareholder has specified in his proxy that his shares are to be withheld from voting on the appointment of auditor.
+Shares represented by proxies in favour of the management nominees will be voted in favour of the appointment of MNP LLP, Chartered Professional Accountants, as auditor of the Company and authorizing the Board to fix the auditor's remuneration, unless a shareholder has specified in his proxy that his shares are to be withheld from voting on the appointment of auditor.